Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

 ### Step-2:  Set up Auto-completion

-  Check AUto-completion is installed on your node by typing `type _init_completion`.
+  Check Auto-completion is installed on your node by typing `type _init_completion`.

   ![1](auto-0.png)